awsdocs/aws-batch-user-guide/doc_source/security_iam_service-with-iam.md

  The AWS Batch [RegisterJobDefinition](https://docs.aws.amazon.com/batch/latest/APIReference/API_RegisterJobDefinition.html) action supports the `batch:User`, `batch:Privileged`, and `batch:Image` condition keys\.
 For more information, see [Supported Resource\-Level Permissions for AWS Batch API Actions](batch-supported-iam-actions-resources.md)\.

-To see a list of AWS Batch condition keys, see [Condition Keys for AWS Batch](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_awsbatch.html#awsbatch-policy-keys) in the *IAM User Guide*\.
-To learn with which actions and resources you can use a condition key, see [Actions Defined by AWS Batch](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_awsbatch.html#awsbatch-actions-as-permissions)\.
+To see a list of AWS Batch condition keys, see [Condition Keys for AWS Batch](https://docs.aws.amazon.com/service-authorization/latest/reference/list_awsbatch.html#awsbatch-policy-keys)\.
+To learn with which actions and resources you can use a condition key, see [Actions Defined by AWS Batch](https://docs.aws.amazon.com/service-authorization/latest/reference/list_awsbatch.html#awsbatch-actions-as-permissions)\.

 ### Examples<a name="security_iam_service-with-iam-id-based-policies-examples"></a>